About this listing

 We use this house for holidays and the house will be just for you when you come.
 My sister in law Elena who lives about 80 meters from the house is in charge of the house.
 Elena or Edith (another neighbour) will help you organize cooking lessons, riding or walking tours, spanish lessons, etc. It is also good if you let me know a week in advance if you want to do any special tour so I can contact the local to organise before you get there.

-You can also participate at the Art Center, (website hidden) Centro de Arte Longomai
+You can also participate at the Art Center, (SENSITIVE CONTENTS HIDDEN) Centro de Arte Longomai

 Here some suggestions to do at the farm.

 1.Tour to the petroglifos and Ceiba tree with Roland Spendlingwimmer.
 Mr. Spendlingwimmer is one of the founders of Longo Mai in Europe and Costa Rica.
 This is a great person to introduce you to the community and the principles of the project.
 He likes to show the "petroglifos" this are several rock with forms and marks done in the prehispanic period by the indigenous.
 Also he will show you the Ceiba tree located in the middle of the farm, the biggest tree around.
 Tour cost: 6,000 colones for the group.
 This tour needs to be programmed a week in advance.